crsuzh/SwissRN/content/computational/index.md

 ### Seminar Series{#seminar}

-*Join us every thrid Wednesday of the month exploring ways to become computationally more reproducible.*
+*Join us every third Wednesday of the month at 5 pm (CET) exploring ways to become computationally more reproducible.*
 In this seminar series, we will explore the challenges and opportunities of achieving computational reproducibility in research.
 We will discuss best practices for data management, code sharing, and documentation, as well as tools and techniques for achieving reproducible results.
 Join us as we delve into this important topic and work towards enhancing the reproducibility and transparency of scientific research.

+The seminar is free to attend and no registration is required.
+Join us on [Zoom](https://ethz.zoom.us/j/65832714361).

 #### Upcoming Seminars

-If you want to give a talk as part of this series, please contact [Stekhoven Daniel](mailto:stekhoven@nexus.ethz.ch).
+If you want to give a talk as part of this series, please contact [Daniel Stekhoven](mailto:stekhoven@nexus.ethz.ch).

 Date       | Topic                                  | Speaker
 -----------|----------------------------------------|---------------------------------
 2023-04-19 | Metadata management using Labkey       | Natalia Chicherova, ETH Zurich 2023-05-17 | TBA                                    | TBA